awailly/cis-ubuntu-ansible/README.md

 ### Running the role

-Replace the target information (user, IPADDRESS) and run the playbook with a version of ansible higher than 1.8:
+Replace the target information (USER, IPADDRESS) and run the playbook with a version of ansible higher than 1.8:

-    $ ansible-playbook -b -u ubuntu -i 'IPADDRESS,' playbook.yml
+    $ ansible-playbook -b -u USER -i 'IPADDRESS,' playbook.yml

 Note that this command will perform modifications on the target.
 Add the `-C` option to only check for modifications and audit the system.
 However, some tasks cannot be audited as they need to register a variable on the target and thus modify the system.